 Eagle also served as the blow-by-blow commentator for CBS Sports’ coverage of the Showtime Championship Boxing series in 2000.
 He has served as the play-by-play announcer for the NBA’s Brooklyn Nets television broadcasts since 1995, after having called play-by-play for radio broadcasts the previous year.
 Eagle was nominated for an Emmy Award for Outstanding Sports Personality – PLAY-BY-PLAY in 2014.
-He won a 2013 New York Sports Emmy for Outstanding Play-by-Play announcer and was named the 2013 New York Sportscaster of the Year by the National Sportscasters and Sportswriters Association (NSSA).
+He won a 2013 New York Sports Emmy for Outstanding Play-by-Play announcer.
+Eagle was named the New York Sportscaster of the Year by the National Sportscasters and Sportswriters Association (NSSA) in 2013 and 2014.
 In 2002 he won a New York Sports Emmy Award for game coverage of the dramatic Nets-Indiana Pacers playoff Game 5.
 He was the play-by-play radio voice for the NFL’s New York Jets in 1997, provided play-by-play for FOX Sports Net on NFL Europe telecasts, and was also a reporter for TNT’s coverage of the NBA playoffs in 1996.
 Eagle joined WFAN Radio in New York in 1990 as a producer and debuted as host of his own show in 1992.
 He hosted Jets pre- and post-game shows on WFAN from 1993 to 1996.

 For the past 15 years Eagle has hosted, along with Bruce Beck, the “Bruce Beck and Ian Eagle Sportscasters Camp” (www.sportsbroadcastingcamp.com) for kids.